microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -BGR : load the input as a BGR image
 -Tensor : load the input as a tensor
 -Perf [all]: capture performance measurements such as timing and memory usage.
-Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged -Input <fully qualified path>: binds image or CSV to model -TopK <number>: print top <number> values in the result.
+Specifying "all" will output all measurements -Iterations : # times perf measurements will be run/averaged. (maximum: 1024 times) -Input <fully qualified path>: binds image or CSV to model -TopK <number>: print top <number> values in the result.
 Default to 1 -PerfOutput [<fully qualified path>]: csv file to write the perf results to